 The overall audio sound quality is superb.
-It is 48 kHz so you are beyond CD quality and it has an indicator light on it to let you know that it is active and these types of visual cues are great.
-The audio quality is quite near some $300+ microphones on the market today such as the Heil PR-40 mic.
-When you talk about plugging the PR-40 into an amp and a board along with the stands needed you are approaching $800 but you can rival the same sound quality with the Rode Podcaster mic.
+It is 48 kHz, so you are beyond CD quality, and it has an indicator light on it to let you know that it is active, and these types of visual cues are great.
+The audio quality is quite near some $300+ microphones on the market today, such as the Heil PR-40 mic.
+When you talk about plugging the PR-40 into an amp and a board along with the stands needed, you are approaching $800, but you can rival the same sound quality with the Rode Podcaster mic.

-The Rode USB microphone has its own built-in filter, so in my opinion, a pop screen is not necessary.
-In conclusion, you really cannot go wrong with the Rode Podcaster microphone and I can assure you that once it is in your hand you will not be disappointed.
+The Rode USB microphone has its built-in filter, so I think a pop screen is unnecessary.
+In conclusion, you cannot go wrong with the Rode Podcaster microphone, and I assure you that you will not be disappointed once it is in your hand.